ligolang/ligo/gitlab-pages/docs/tutorials/get-started/tezos-taco-shop-smart-contract.md

 ## Providing another Access Function for Buying Tacos

 Now that we have our stock well defined in form of storage, we can move on to the actual sales.
-We will replace the `main` access function with another, `buy_taco`, that takes a key `id` from our `taco_shop_storage` map.
+The `main` function will take a key `id` from our `taco_shop_storage` map.
 This will allow us to calculate pricing, and if the sale is successful, we will be able to reduce our stock because we have sold a taco!

 ### Selling the Tacos for Free

 Let is start by customizing our contract a bit, we will:

-- rename the access function from `main` to `buy_taco`
 - rename `parameter` to `taco_kind_index`
 - change `taco_shop_storage` to a `var` instead of a `const`, because we will want to modify it